Australia PM pushes to end India uranium sales ban

 CANBERRA Australian Prime Minister Julia Gillard is pushing to overturn a ban on sales of uranium to India, removing a diplomatic thorn between the two countries and potentially opening up a new and growing market for Australian suppliers.

-The move follows a landmark U.S. agreement to support the civil nuclear programme in India, which is seen by Washington as an economic and geopolitical counterweight to China.

-Asia's third-largest economy has long complained about the ban.
-Uranium from Australia would help it meet an ambitious target for nuclear energy growth, hampered by fuel shortages even at existing plants.

-Australia has refused to sell nuclear material to India because it has not signed the Nuclear Non-Proliferation Treaty (NPT).
-Gillard's ruling Labor party will debate lifting the ban at its conference next month.
+Australia has refused to sell nuclear material to India because it has not signed the Nuclear Non-Proliferation Treaty (NPT), but Gillard's ruling Labor party will debate lifting the ban at its conference next month.

 "I believe the time has come for the Labor party to change this position.
 Selling uranium to India will be good for the Australian economy and good for jobs," Gillard told reporters.